Millaa Millaa, Queensland: Geography

 Millaa Millaa is on the Atherton Tableland in Far North Queensland, approximately 60 km west of Innisfail, north of Ravenshoe, and south of Malanda.

 The town is known for the Millaa Millaa Falls, the Millaa Millaa lookout and rolling green meadows that enjoy high rainfall.

+The Millaa Millaa–Malanda Road exits to the northwest, Palmerston Highway to the southeast, and East Evelyn Road to the west.

 History

 Millaa Millaa was built on the traditional lands of the Dyirbal.

 The name Millaa Millaa is probably a corruption of a Yindinji language term millai millai, probably referring to a fruit-bearing plant Elaeagnus latifolia.
 It is a vine with a similar habit to Bougainvillea, somewhat sprawling all over the place.

 Millaa Millaa State School opened on 7 October 1918.
 It celebrated its centenary in 2018.

 The Post Office opened by 1919 (a receiving office had been open from 1914).